By joining YCC, you are agreeing to participate in the following ways:

 Please take care of your registration and dues no later than the third rehearsal.

-Rehearsals are held in the choir room of Emmanuel Lutheran Church, located at 201 North River Street in Ypsilanti.
-The choir room is located at the back of the building on the lower level.
-Rehearsals run from 7:30-9:00 pm.
+Rehearsals are held in the sanctuary of Emmanuel Lutheran Church, located at 201 North River Street in Ypsilanti.
+Please enter via the south door – facing the parking lot.
+Rehearsals run from 7:30-8:30 pm.

 Prospective members are welcome to attend a rehearsal to see how they fit.